Juanvcas/Geometry-for-Noobs/README.md

-# Geometry-to-Noobs
+# Workshops page
-This is the complete exercise of the JavaScript practice course's workshop #1.
+In this page, I combined all workshops of the JS practice course, here are all practices in different pages, that are connected through hiperlinks in header pages.